Ann Champoux

 Janny Montinat

-Janny Montinat has a master’s in international law and politics from the Université du Québec à Montréal and is a Research Assistant with the ICPC since January 2022.
+Janny Montinat has a master’s in international law and politics from the Université du Québec à Montréal and joined the ICPC team as a research assistant in January 2022 before becoming an analyst and project officer in November 2023.
 She is particularly interested in citizen engagement, public policy analysis, and issues related to human mobility.
 She has experience working on multilateral cooperation, digital rights, and personal data protection in Africa.

 Janny Montinat